hy-chou/kukudy/README.md

 For more information on the syntax of cron files, run `$ man 5 crontab`.

-### 5. Probe via VPN
+## VPN guide

-Since CDN is designed to get close to end users, it does not feel right to restrict the view.
-It is time to broaden your horizons.
+Since CDN is designed to get close to end users, it does not feel right to stay at Taipei.
+It is time to go out and see the world -- with the help of a VPN.

-Let's use a VPN.
-Make sure you have `openvpn` installed on your machine.

 In this example, you will use the `openvpn` daemon under UDP protocol to access the VPN service provided by NordVPN.

-#### nordvpn/
+### 1. Update config files

 Create a new directory named `nordvpn` inside the root directory of kukudy, go inside, and run the following commands to download the latest server list: